 We need to have honest, informed, solution-based conversations about these controversial topics or they will continue to divide our community.

-Raising monarch butterflies is a great idea for a variety of reasons.
+Raising monarch through the four stage life cycle (egg, caterpillar, chrysalis, adult) is a great idea for a variety of reasons.
 It’s educational, fun, inspirational, and it also helps to grow the struggling monarch population.
 It’s estimated only 1-5% of monarchs survive outdoors.

 You can boost those survival odds (once you have a good raising system in place) to over 90%.
 During the spring and early summer months, this can also help to promote more monarch activity in your butterfly garden.